binaryedge/interview-challenges/frontend/README.md

 ## How to use

 - Don't forget to build the image first (it will create a new database with data).
-- Then, create a user if you want or use: email@email.com and reverse as pwd.
 - And now you can run the server.
+- Then, create a user if you want or use: email@email.com and "reverse" as pwd.
 - Login with the user credentials.
 - Use the API with the returned Token.